 Match the community's language

 Every subreddit has its own way of talking about problems.
-Technical communities want specifics and benchmarks.
-Founder communities want stories and lessons learned.
+Technical communities like r/devops want specifics and benchmarks.
+Founder communities like r/startups want stories and lessons learned.
 Enterprise communities want frameworks and ROI data.
 Matching the community's communication style signals that you're a real participant, not a marketer passing through.

 Key takeaways